atul-bs/docs/vercel-ai-final.md

 ### Limitation: First child of a generation-type span appears one indent deeper in the UI

 Verified end-to-end via REST API: all sibling spans correctly share the same `parentObservationId`.
 The visual indentation difference is a renderer quirk in the trace viewer, not a real parent-child relationship issue.

-File against the trace-viewer team if it causes confusion.
+### Limitation: Tool arguments not scanned for secrets

+Tool `execute` arguments are captured verbatim via `JSON.stringify(toolArgs)`.
+If a user passes API keys, tokens, or auth headers as tool arguments, they will appear in the span.
+A lightweight redaction pass (scanning for `api_key`, `token`, `secret`, `password`, `bearer` patterns) would improve safety.
+Tracked for a future enhancement.

+### Limitation: `doStream` TransformStream span can leak on abandoned streams

+The `doStream` wrapper relies on `flush()` as a safety net to end the span.
+If the consumer abandons the stream without consuming or erroring, `flush()` may never fire.
+The higher-level `onError`/`onAbort` callbacks mitigate at the top-level span, but the inner `doStream` span has no timeout protection.
+A configurable timeout (e.g., 5 minutes) would resolve this.

 ### Resolved issues found during testing